LSSTDESC/snmachine/.github/PULL_REQUEST_TEMPLATE.md

 If this reveals a myriad of conflicts, one can run: `git rebase --abort` and then one can submit a PR without checking the above box.

-If you would like assistance with this, people contact on of the core developers of snmachine for help-->
+If you would like assistance with this, people contact one of the core developers of snmachine for help-->